kala13x/statcov/README.md

 Application runs only in terminal interface.

 ## Dependency
 `openssl-devel` must be installed on the system to compile the project.
+Required for HTTPS requests.

 ## Installation
 You can compile and install this project like any other unix dev package.